Orinwebsolutions/custom-endpoint/README.md

         function override_temeplate(){
             return get_template_directory() . '/custom-endpoint-public-display.php';
         }

-2. End user have posibility change virtual page name.
-Login to the backend.
-On the left hand menu access "End point settings" to direct to settings page.
+2. End user have possibility change virtual page name.
+    1. Login to the wordpress backend.
+    2. Access "End point settings" plugin setting page on located on left hand wordpress menu.
+    3. So user able add their preferable name for virtual page. **Note** If the new page getting 404 follow below note instruction

 ### Note ###
-If experience seen 404 error message when you access the virtual page(https://sampledomain.com/my-api).
-Login to the backend.
-From left hand menu access Settings -> Permerlinks.
-Click save button on below.
+If user experience 404 error message when you access the virtual page(https://sampledomain.com/my-api).
+Access the wordpress backend.
+From left hand menu access Settings -> Permalinks.
+Scroll down and click save button.
+Now you page should be ready for view.

 ### Todo Future releases ###
 1. Improvement look and feel.
 2. Data organizing
-3. Api endpoint, user name, password data to be store in backend.
+3. Ability adds API endpoint, user name, password data to be store in backend.
 Using these detail setup api connection.
 4. language translation
 5. Plugin autoupdates